jqly/calc3d/README.md

 ### Warning

-It is clogged with c++ template/meta stuff that even myself couldn't understand now.
+It is clogged with c++ template/meta stuff that even myself couldn't understand now 😂